Rounak-Paul/QuasarDocs/docs/Quasar/src/Core/Application.md

 === "Output"
     Reference to the Application state managed by the Engine.
 === "Info"
     This state is created and passed to the engine at the time of Application creation.
+During runtime the state is modified and used by Application

 !!! tip
     Use the macro `QS_APP_STATE` to get the refence to the Application state.